rust-lang/const-eval/promotion.md

 # Const promotion

-"Promotion" is the act of guaranteeing that code not written in a const context (e.g. initalizer of a `const` or `static`, or an array length expression) will be run at compile-time.
+"Promotion" is the act of guaranteeing that code *not* written in an (explicit) const context will be run at compile-time.
+Explicit const contexts include the initializer of a `const` or `static`, or an array length expression.

 ## Promotion contexts